-Oklahoma Wesleyan University holds institutional accreditation with the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Oklahoma Wesleyan University holds institutional accreditation with the Higher Learning Commission.
 OKWU's Bachelor of Science in Nursing is accredited by the Commission on Collegiate Nursing Education.
 We are pursuing accreditation by the Commission on Collegiate Nursing Education (CCNE) for our MSN degree.
 The University's business programs are accredited by the International Assembly for Collegiate Business Education.

 OKWU's education programs are accredited by the Oklahoma State Regents for Higher Education and the National Council for Accreditation of Teacher Education.
-OKWU's teacher education graduates meet the academic requirements for licensure by the Oklahoma State Department of Education in elementary education (1-8), music education (K-12), physical education (K-12), and secondary English, math, science, and social studies education (6-12).
+OKWU's teacher education graduates meet the academic requirements for licensure by the Oklahoma State Department of Education in elementary education (1-8), music education (K-12), physical education (K-12), and secondary English, mathematics, science, and social studies education (6-12).

 All programs of Oklahoma Wesleyan University are approved by the Oklahoma State Accrediting Agency for the Training of Veterans under Public Law 550.
 The University is approved by the United States Department of Justice for training of international students.
-All programs delivered online through Adult and Graduate Studies are approved by the Arkansas Department of Higher Education and the Kansas Board of Regents.
-This institution is authorized by the Indiana Board for Proprietary Education, 101 W. Ohio St., Suite 670, Indianapolis, IN 46204-1984.
-Additionally, programs delivered in Independence, Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
-Oklahoma Wesleyan University is a member of the Council for Christian Colleges and Universities and the American Association of Colleges of Nursing.
+Programs delivered in Coffeyville, Kansas, through our Adult and Graduate Studies division, are approved by the Kansas Board of Regents.
+Oklahoma Wesleyan University has an affiliated relationship with Council for Christian Colleges and Universities and the American Association of Colleges of Nursing.